mikefarah/yq/pkg/yqlib/doc/usage/formatting-expressions.md

 You can put expressions into `.yq` files, use whitespace and comments to break up complex expressions and explain what's going on.

 ## Using expression files and comments
+Note that you can execute the file directly - but make sure you make the expression file executable.

 Given a sample.yaml file of:
 ```yaml
 a: